*As an Amazon Associate we earn from qualifying purchases.

 Pro: Dwarf Size

-The Arbor Day Foundation and North Carolina State University, among other sources, claim that the Little Gem Magnolia tree matures with a height of 15-20 feet and a spread of 7–10 feet.
-It grows at a modest pace of 1.5 feet per year and is an evergreen, which means it keeps its leaves all year.
+According to reputable sources such as the Arbor Day Foundation and North Carolina State University, the Little Gem Magnolia tree typically matures to a height of 15-20 feet with a spread of 7-10 feet.
+With a growth rate of around 1.5 feet per year, it establishes itself steadily.
+Additionally, being an evergreen tree, it retains its leaves throughout the year, providing a constant touch of greenery.

 Pro: Evergreen